 HW4: Large Language Models#

-The first half of this assignment (Parts 0 and 1) will review some key ingredients of sequence modeling.
-In the process, we will build a baseline transformer model for next token prediction in code.
-The deliverable will be completing the questions posed in part 0 and part 1.
+In this part, you will review some key ingredients of sequence modeling.
+In the process, you will build a baseline transformer model for next token prediction trained on Shakespeare’s works.
+We have provided the scaffoldin for the code in this part of the assignment, and your task will be to fill in the key implementation steps.

-The second half of the assignment (Part 2) will be an open-ended mini-project where you have the freedom to delve more deeply into language modelling (where the language in question is python code).
-Further instructions are in Part 2: Mini-project.
-But, in general, you should feel free to try other architectures (HMMs, RNNs, transformers, state space layers, diffusion models etc.) or to invent new architectures.
-The goal will be to find some area of possible improvement (we interpret “improvement” quite loosely, but it is up to you to state precisely in what sense your proposed innovation might constitute an improvement and to show convincing evidence that your innovation does or does not constitue an improvement according to your definition); to formulate and state a precise hypothesis; and to falsify or support the hypothesis with rigorous empirical analyses.
-The deliverable will be a report of no more than 4 pages (references not included in the page limit).
+This part is an open-ended mini-project where you have the freedom to try sequence modeling approaches of your choice on this problem.
+You should feel free to try other architectures (HMMs, RNNs, transformers, state space layers, diffusion models etc.) or to invent new architectures.
+You may also experiment with new algorithms for fitting or training these models.
+The goal will be to find some area of possible improvement (we interpret “improvement” quite loosely, but it is up to you to state precisely why your proposed innovation might constitute an improvement and to show convincing evidence that your innovation does or does not); to formulate and state a precise hypothesis; and to falsify or support the hypothesis with rigorous empirical analyses.

 Setup#